LDAP Integration

 ### 2. Team Synchronization

 Teams are identified using the LDAP search filter defined in `STEADYBIT_AUTH_LDAP_SYNC_TEAM_SEARCH_FILTER`.
 Teams that do not exist in the Steadybit Platform are created automatically.
+Teams that no longer exist in LDAP are automatically deleted from the platform, provided they were originally created by LDAP synchronization.

 ### 3. Team Member Synchronization